Skip to content

 What is game design?

 Game design encompasses a large portion of the creative side of video game development and is not to be confused with the more technical role of game programming.
-Where game programmers use code to address the technical challenges of gameplay, as a game designer you focus on developing the storyline, characters, rules, and environment of gameplay.
+Where game programmers use code to address the technical challenges of gameplay, as a game designer, you focus on developing the storyline, characters, rules, and environment of gameplay.
 (Read more about the differences between game design vs. game programming on our blog).

-3 types of game design
+Common types of game design

 Game design varies slightly depending on the platform the game is made for.
 The changes are usually related to how players interact or control the game and/or the resolution you’re designing for.
 The three main types are: